 Host Agency Responsibilities

-We match the skills, experience, and needs of participants with your staffing needs and your mission.
-The employer is required to help the participant learn new skills that can be used when the participant transitions out of the program into an unsubsidized position.
+We match the skills, experience, and needs of participant job seekers with your staffing needs and your mission.
+The employer is required to help the participant grow their skills and capabilities that can be used when the participant transitions out of the program into a permanent position.

 Host Agency Benefits:

 - Motivated employee for up to 20 hours per week.